September 19, 2017, by Carla

 That hurt is never more evident than when receiving the heart-sinking ‘thank you, but no thank you’ email after applying for a job, even considering that on average, only 2% of job applicants make it through to the interview stages.
 The law of averages indicate it is in our interest to work on how we cope with life’s inevitable knockbacks.

-First things first: why do we feel rejection?
+First things first: why do we feel rejected?

 The ability to integrate back in the times of the hunter/gatherer was a basic skill for survival.
 Being cohesive with your tribe was as important as finding food or shelter, because being ostracised and cast away from your pack meant you were far less likely to survive.
 It is presumed by evolutionary psychologists that our brains developed this ‘rejection’ instinct as a signal we were falling out of step with our tribes, and were at risk of exclusion.
 Humans still harbour this inherent need to feel accepted, which is why getting turned away from a nightclub still feels like the ultimate insult.